oliverzick/Delizious-Ini/README.md

 ## What?
 Delizious Ini is an easy to use .NET Standard library entirely written in C# for reading and writing of INI data.

-## New features in version 1.16.0
+## New features in version 1.17.0
-* Writing the comment for a property with given mode
+* Writing the comment for a section with given section name and default comment write mode
-  - Fail mode: Throw section not found exception when section does not exist, throw property not found exception when property does not exist
-  - Ignore mode: Silently ignores when the section or property does not exist

 ## Features
 Delizious Ini provides the following features: